zuoxinian/CCS/README.md

 CCS
 ===

-Connectome Computation System for Discovery Science of Human Brain
+A Connectome Computation System for Discovery Science of Human Brain

+If you use or are inspired by CCS, please credit it both the github link and reference:

+Ting Xu, Zhi Yang, Lili Jiang, Xiu-Xia Xing, Xi-Nian Zuo.
+2015.
+A Connectome Computation System for discovery science of brain.
+Science Bulletin, 60(1): 86-95.

+The full text of this system can be accessed in